 Pro tip: Now that you’re selling online, you might need help putting your items in their best light (literally) to give shoppers a clear view of what they’re buying.
 Professional item photos from Square Photo Studio are cost effective and showcase your items the right way.

-Adding item options: Add selectable item options if you have variants (colour, size, weight, etc.) for shoppers to choose from.
+Adding item options: Add selectable item options if you have variants (color, size, weight, etc.) for shoppers to choose from.
 These are tied to your inventory levels.

-Adding item modifiers: If you sell items that are customisable or offer additional choices, item modifiers allow customers to select choices from a list.
+Adding item modifiers: If you sell items that are customizable or offer additional choices, item modifiers allow customers to select choices from a list.
 Once created, modifiers can be applied to any item.

 Pro tip: You can use item variations together with modifiers to create items with a range of options for customers to choose from.

 Once you’ve built out your item library, select Website > Edit Site from the left-hand menu to head back into the editor.

 Depending on which Page Type you chose during initial setup, your item catalog will be automatically arranged in either a Shop All page or an Order Online page.
 Shop All is a retail-oriented storefront layout, where you can click through to individual item detail pages.
 Order Online is a menu-style layout, with item detail pop-ups for quickly selecting items for an order without leaving the main menu page.

 Navigate to your Shop All or Order Online page from the page drop-down menu.
 You can easily switch between either layout by clicking the 3 dots next to the page in the dropdown and choosing “Switch template”.
 Click the Item list page section to customize its layout.

 Make every aspect of eCommerce easier for you and your customers.

 Get setup in minutes and start selling today.